neilspell/Bootstrap/Erasmus+ Lesson.md

 }
 ```

-## Challenge Tasks for Students ⚔️
+## Further Challenges for Students ⚔️

 1. Add a contact form to the website
 2. Create a timeline of events using Bootstrap components